Johan Cruyff: Second spell at Ajax

 After his spell in the U.S. and his short-lived stay in Spain, Cruyff returned to playing for Ajax in December 1981.
 Originally, he had rejoined Ajax on 30 November 1980, before his time as a player with Levante, as "technical advisor" to trainer Leo Beenhakker, Ajax being eighth in the league table at the time after 13 games played.
-After 34 games, however, Ajax finished the 1980–81 season in second.
+After 34 games, Ajax finished the 1980–81 season in second.
 In December 1981, Cruyff signed a contract as "player" with Ajax until the summer of 1983.
+Alongside an economic crisis in the country, Dutch football had also been in a downward spiral for years.
+Internationally, Oranje had failed to qualify for the 1982 finals.
+This decline was accompanied by falling stadium attendances.
+At his own request, Cruyff signed a performance-based contract with Ajax Amsterdam, which guaranteed him higher earnings if stadium attendance increased.
+David Winner considers Cruyff's last three seasons, in the autumn of his career, remarkable.